This article may contain compensated links. See our full disclosure here

 If you’d like to speak to a person rather than paying a machine, make sure you enter the correct lane as soon as you can when approaching the toll.
 There tend to be more tolls in northern Italy; on trips to Calabria and Sicily, we barely encountered any.

 Gas or petrol

 Gas, petrol or benzina – as it’s known locally – tends to be more costly in Europe than in North America.
 The prices are displayed per liter rather than per gallon.

 One way fees

-While it may make sense logistically to pick up your rental car in Rome and return it to Florence, in this case you may be liable for hefty one way fees.
-In this case we use Auto Europe as they generally have the best deals – so check there first if you’re looking for cheap car rentals in Italy.
+While it may make sense logistically to pick up your rental car in Rome and return it to Florence, you may be liable for hefty one-way fees.
+In this case, we use Auto Europe as they generally have the best deals – so check there first if you’re looking for cheap car rentals in Italy.

 10. Picking up your car

 There are several factors to bear in mind when collecting your rental car.
 Do make sure to check the vehicle over thoroughly for any pre-existing damage – you don’t want to be hit by charges later on for what someone else has done.

 Before driving off, familiarize yourself with the vehicle controls and their layout as these may differ from vehicles at home.
 Make sure you know the fuel type, as the car may run on diesel rather than gas or petrol.
 Also, do check if there are any ZTLs close by or en route.
 This useful resource helps you understand where they are.